 You will have to trust me on this, but once you have used a brush cutter with a longer shaft, you will wonder how you ever managed with a short shaft and you will never want to go back to a short shaft.
 I know this, because I find I have to force myself to used one of the review brush cutters with the standard length shaft, to even do a review of them.

 So the plan is to offer three different shafts lengths, to suit the different heights of my customers.
 It is also the one project that requires no high tooling cost, just a lot of thinking and testing.
 However this will not just be a longer shaft, it will also be designed to minimise vibration as well.
 However making a longer shaft, creates a lot of other issues.
 Just imagine a longer piano string, vibration and resonance all change for the worse.

 Although the shaft should not produce any vibration in itself, it is the conductor of vibration coming from the engine and gear head and behaves very much like a guitar or piano string.
 With all of this vibration ending up going through the handles to your hands.
 Hopefully with a combination of different materials and clever design, I can considerably change the shafts resonant frequency, so that the vibration transferred to the hands is considerable reduced.

-This moving image, shows how rough resonance in an aluminium tube can intensify to the magnitude that it becomes visible and of cause it is your hands that have to absorb this.
+This moving image below, which is a short clip from the video below it, shows how resonance can produce rogue waves in a 28mm diameter x 2mm wall aircraft grade aluminium tube.
+These rogue waves can intensify to the magnitude that it can easily flex this very hard tube, to the point that it becomes easily visible to the eye and of cause with a brush cutter it is your hands that have to absorb this.

 That will be designed to fit the standard Honda gear head (as shown on the three images below) and the BrushDestructor gear head.
 Which will be designed to have the exact same mounting layout as the Honda Gearhead.